-Trip to PNG by four members of the committee
+Trip to PNG by four committee members

 This trip was many years in the making and finally came to fruition.
 The purposes were many, but mainly to reconnect with the highlands and assess things on the ground.
-This was the first trip for Kylie and Leslie and it really was an amazing two weeks.
+This was the first trip for Kylie and Leslie, and it really was an amazing two weeks.
 Definitely not long enough - a month would have been great.
 Things definitely do not happen quickly!